A recent article from Reuters led with the following headline:

 - The students who had insomnia were three times as likely to develop emotional, behavioral, or other mental health issues

-The reason this data is interesting as opposed to alarming lies in the experimental design: it was not an experiment, but rather, a survey.
+The reason this data is interesting as opposed to alarming lies in the experimental design.
+It was not an experiment, but rather, a survey.
 An experiment involves a control group against which a researcher can compare results from an experimental group and a placebo group.
-For example, to study whether aspirin works on headaches, scientists give ten people with headaches an aspirin, ten people with headaches a placebo, and ten people nothing at all.
+For example, to study whether aspirin works on headaches, scientists give ten people with headaches an aspirin.
+Then they give ten people with headaches a placebo.
+Then they give ten people nothing at all.
 When the results say that eight out of ten people in the aspirin group no longer had a headache after an hour, while the other twenty people still had headaches after an hour, researchers can conclude that aspirin works well on headaches.

-This survey on the relationship between teen sleep patterns and mental health had neither a control nor a placebo group, which means the data is correlative as opposed to causative.
+This survey on the relationship between teen sleep patterns and mental health had neither a control nor a placebo group.
+That means the data is correlative as opposed to causative.

 So, how can this correlative information help parents?

-It’s fairly simple: if your teenager is a night owl, then be on the lookout for classic signs of emotional and behavioral problems.
+It’s fairly simple.
+If your teenager is a night owl, then be on the lookout for classic signs of emotional and behavioral problems.
 If your teenager shows symptoms of depression such as moodiness, sadness, and lack of motivation for activities and they’re a night owl, then it might be wise to pay special attention to their moods.
-If your teenager shows symptoms of anxiety, such as persistent, excessive worry about events they can’t control and they’re a night owl, then it might also be wise to pay extra attention to their worries and fears.
+And if your teenager shows symptoms of anxiety, such as persistent, excessive worry about events they can’t control and they’re a night owl, then it might also be wise to pay extra attention to their worries and fears.

-Since the study presents a chicken-egg dilemma – it doesn’t explain how lack of sleep might cause emotional/behavioral problems or vice versa – a final takeaway for parents is something else very basic: teach teenage night owls good sleep hygiene.
-These include keeping their sleeping area cool and completely dark, stopping the use of electronic devices at least half an hour before bedtime, and making sure the bed is for sleeping, rather than surfing the internet, texting, or talking on the phone.
+Since the study presents a chicken-egg dilemma – it doesn’t explain how lack of sleep might cause emotional/behavioral problems or vice versa – a final takeaway for parents is something else very basic.
+They need to teach teenage night owls good sleep hygiene.
+These include keeping their sleeping area cool and completely dark, stopping the use of electronic devices at least half an hour before bedtime, and making sure the bed is for sleeping.
+Bed should not be for surfing the internet, texting, or talking on the phone for hours.

-A well-rested teenager – one not cranky or moody just from sleep deprivation – makes the home an easier place to be for everyone in the family.
+A well-rested teenager makes the home an easier place to be for everyone in the family.